TopClips/Discord-LastJoined/README.md

 ## 24/7 HOSTING
 Copy the link of the webpage and paste it into Uptime Robot to keep the bot running 24/7

-## Liscence
-This Discord Bot Is Distributed and Coded By TopClips#3240 and can be used by anyone.
-You Are Not Allowed To Change The Discord Bots Status, I claim the right to taking any bots that break this rule offline.
-By Forking this you agree to this.

 ## HELP
 [SUPPORT SERVER](https://discord.gg/PgKGAPdJ2J)